nancopeland/nancopeland.github.io/index.md

 <!-- GA -->
 <section class="job-block">
 <div class="block">
 <p>While working at Industry Dive, I took a user experience design class at <a href="https://generalassemb.ly/">General Assembly</a>.
-I had learned about how design was implemented with code but wanted to learn more about what I should do before starting the design part of the process.</p>
+I had learned about how design was implemented with code but wanted to learn more about what I should do before starting the design process.</p>

 <ul>
 {%- for post in collections.ga -%}